Facebook to buy Instagram for $1 billion

 TAKING PAGE FROM GOOGLE‘S BOOK

-Tech industry insiders were quick to draw parallels with Google’s $1.65 billion acquisition of video service YouTube in 2006.
+The Instagram deal is expected to resemble Google Inc’s $1.65 billion acquisition of video service YouTube in 2006.
 YouTube retains its own offices in San Bruno, California, and largely operates independently of Google.

-“Facebook is acquiring a similar company in that it’s fast growing, doesn’t have revenue or a business model, but has become part of the online culture,” said Gartner analyst Ray Valdes.
+The acquisition came as Instagram was in the process of meeting with venture capital firms about raising more funding, according to one source familiar with the matter.

-“I would wager that almost everyone is also a Facebook user, so it’s not like they’re expanding their market,” Valdes said of Facebook.
-“What they’re buying is traction, they’re buying engagement, they’re buying brand value.”
+“It was not long-planned,” the source said on condition of anonymity, referring to the Facebook acquisition.
+“What happened is that Facebook must have come in with a number.”

 With its purchase, Facebook said it would continue to develop Instagram as an independent app that remains compatible with other social networking services.